 By David Stone

 One of my favorite Roosevelt Island places was a grove of weeping willows aligning the walking path on the east side of Lighthouse Park.
-Running through on summer mornings, then, I swept away the graceful branches as I jogged through.
+Running through on summer mornings, then, I swept away the soft branches, jogging through.

-And even in the pandemic year, RIOC further erased the memory of Roosevelt Island Tree City.
+And even in the pandemic year, RIOC found time and resources for further erasing the memory of Roosevelt Island Tree City.

 Roosevelt Island Tree City or “Chopped City?”